cucumber-ltd/eu/README.md

 Eu is a wrapper around [request](https://github.com/mikeal/request) which can cache `HTTP GET` requests based on response headers - just like a browser does.

-It's useful for consuming data, especially from HTTP/REST APIs with proper caching headers set.
+It is used to lower latency when consuming data from HTTP/REST APIs that have proper caching headers.

 "Eu" means "gotten" in French.